shaisadeh/social_survey_financial_data/README.md

-# Predicting Financial Vulnerability among Older Adults in Israel
+# Predicting Financial Vulnerability in Israel

 ## Team Members
 -    Or Arbeli